Melanie Lutenbacher PhD, MSN, FAAN

 - Family-centered systems of care for high-risk families (e.g., abuse/violence, children with special healthcare needs, poverty)

 - Maternal psychosocial predictors of abusive or at-risk parenting including depressive symptoms, stress, and self esteem

 - Program efficacy and implementation fidelity

-Perspectives of African American Women on Breastfeeding Support from Pediatric Providers.
-Lutenbacher, M. (Co-PI) & Karp, S. (Co-PI).
-Vanderbilt University, Vanderbilt Institute for Clinical and Translational Research & in-kind.
-(2013 – 2014).
+Perspectives of Black women on breastfeeding support from pediatric providers.
+Lutenbacher, M. and Karp, S. - Co-PI's.
+Funder: Vanderbilt University, Vanderbilt Institute for Clinical and Translational Research.
+2013 - 2014.

 Young, C. C., Dietrich, M. S., & Lutenbacher, M. (2014).
 Brooding and reflection as explanatory of depressive symptoms in adolescents experiencing stressful life events.
 Issues in Mental Health Nursing, 35 (3), 175-180.

 Lutenbacher, M., Gabbe, P.T., Karp, S.M., Dietrich, M.S, Narrigan, D., Carpenter, L., Walsh, W. (2014).
 Does additional prenatal care in the home improve birth outcomes for women with a prior preterm delivery?
 A randomized clinical trial.
 Maternal and Child Health Journal.
 18(5):1142-1154.
 DOI: 10.1007/s10995-013-1344-4.

 Karp, S., Howe-Heyman, Abby, Dietrich, M., Lutenbacher, M. (2013).
 Breastfeeding initiation in the context of a home intervention to promote better birth outcomes.
 Breastfeeding Medicine, 8 (4): 381-387.
 DOI:10.1089/bfm.2012.0151